November 11 @ 11:00 am – 4:00 pm

-In the heart of the Lowcountry, as autumn casts its golden light on North Charleston, the Holy Smokes BBQ Festival returns with a sizzle on November 11th.
+In the heart of the Lowcountry, as autumn casts its golden light on North Charleston, the Holy Smokes BBQ Festival returns with a sizzle this November.
 Riverfront Park will once again be the stage for this smoke-filled jubilee, where over 50 pitmasters and chefs from across the nation will unite to honor the rich tapestry of American barbecue.

 Parker Milner of The Post and Courier paints a vivid scene of past festivals, where the air is thick with the aroma of smoked meats and the sound of crackling fires.